 Long regarded as the home of quality high-budget television that sets the standard for everyone else, America’s HBO has some new additions for its 2017 schedule.
 Thanks to Foxtel’s new deal with HBO, catch every episode of every show express from the US as it airs.
 Also catch up on episodes you missed on-demand whenever you’re ready.
 That includes Big Little Lies — with season 2 premiering on June 10 on Foxtel’s FOX Showcase.

 Big Little Lies is one of the most-anticipated new HBO shows for 2017.
 It’s a seven-part series based on the acclaimed Australian novel by Liane Moriarty.
 Directed by Jean-Marc Vallée – best known for his work on Oscar-winning Dallas Buyers Club – the new series is, in typical HBO style, loaded with star power and feature-film production quality.

 Be one of the first to watch this exciting new series express from the US on Foxtel Now, formerly known as Foxtel Play completely free.
-The two-weeks free trial gives you everything Foxtel Now offers with HBO front and centre on the premium drama channel Showcase.
-Showcase is available as part of two entry-level Foxtel Now packs – either “Drama” or “Pop”.
-Thanks to new pricing introduced in December 2016, you get full access (in HD on Telstra TV) for only $15/month.
+Catch it on FOX SHOWCASE, which is part of the Pop and Lifestyle Entry Bundle Pack, priced at $25/month.
+Alternatively, you can splurge and get more of your favourite drama shows by also subscribing to the premium Drama pack for an additional $10/month.
 This gives you HBO’s latest shows for less than the cost to subscribe to HBO’s own streaming service in the US!
 With so much great content to come from HBO this year – and all the other great shows you can stream live – there’s never been a better time to try Foxtel Now.

 Stream Game of Thrones on Foxtel Now